Upcoming Field Trips

 The quickest way to find out about upcoming trips and registration details is via our member's eblast (these will likely come out in the last week of month prior to the trip).
 If you have not already signed up for our eblasts sign up here.

-Trip leaders: Pasadena Audubon and Eaton Canyon Nature Center bird and nature guides
+Trip leaders: Kristen Ochoa and Lulu Marin, and Eaton Canyon Nature Center docents

 Pasadena Audubon and Eaton Canyon Nature Center are pleased to offer free monthly bird walks at Eaton Canyon.
 These walks will visit the varied native habitat in the Eaton Canyon Natural Area – riparian, coastal sage scrub, chaparral, and oak woodland – to search for resident and migrant species.
 We’ll go at an easy pace, taking time to observe and enjoy the full array of nature on hand.
 Recommended: sturdy shoes for walking on dirt and rock trails with gentle inclines, hat, water, sunscreen, and binoculars.
 A few pairs of binoculars will be available for loan.
 Please contact fieldtrips@pasadenaaudubon.org for questions or accommodations.
 Anyone can sign up; no membership is required.
 Beginning birders are welcome.